 Human bites can result in an infection.
 Human saliva contains as many as 50 different types of bacteria.
-It is important to immediately cleanse the wound after a bite and seek medical attention.
-Human bites can be avoided with knowledge of how to recognize risk, being alert, and properly positioning yourself.
+It is important to immediately cleanse the wound with soap and water.
+After you have cleansed the wound, please notify your office of the bite as soon as possible.
+Your office will direct you to seek medical attention.
+After you have sought medical attention, please notify your office of the outcome.